 - Sorting: Vitter and Shriver [VS90, VS92] give a randomized sorting algorithm, and Nodine and Vitter [NV91, NV92] present a deterministic sorting algorithm. - General permutations: Vitter and Shriver [VS90, VS92] use their sorting algorithm to perform general permutations by sorting on target addresses. - Bit-defined permutations: Cormen [Cor92, Cor93] presents algorithms to perform bit-defined permutations often with fewer parallel I/O operations than general permutations.
 This class of permutations includes BPC (bit-permute/complement) permutations, in which each target address is formed by applying a fixed permutation to the bits of a source address and then complementing a fixed subset of the resulting bits.
-Among the useful BPC permutations, vector-reversal permutations, hypercube permutations, and matrix reblocking.
-Cormen and Wisniewski [CW93] present an asymptotically optimal algorithm for BMMC (bit-matrix-multiply/complement) permutations, in which each target address is formed by a matrix that is nonsingular over GF(2) and then complementing a fixed subset of the resulting all BPC permutations, Gray code permutations, and inverse Gray code permutations. - General matrix transpose: Cormen [Cor92] gives an asymptotically optimal algorithm for matrix transpose with arbitrary dimensions, not just those that are powers of 2. - Fast Fourier Transform: Vitter and Shriver [VS90, VS92] give an asymptotically optimal algorithm to compute an FFT. - Matrix multiplication: Vitter and Shriver [VS90, VS92] cover matrix multiplication as well. - LU decomposition: Womble et al. [WGWR93] sketch an LU-decomposition algorithm.
+Among the useful BPC permutations are matrix transpose3 with dimensions that are powers of 2, bit-reversal permutations, vector-reversal permutations, hypercube permutations, and matrix reblocking.
+Cormen and Wisniewski [CW93] present an asymptotically optimal algorithm for BMMC (bit-matrix-multiply/complement) permutations, in which each target address is formed by multiplying a source address by a matrix that is nonsingular over GF(2) and then complementing a fixed subset of the resulting bits.
+This class includes all BPC permutations, Gray code permutations, and inverse Gray code permutations.